-Next she must file the application for formation (the articles of incorporation or articles of organization).
-Most states have an electronic system to prepare the application that takes the organizer through some simple steps.
+You must file the application for formation (the articles of incorporation or articles of organization).
+Most states have an electronic system to prepare the application that takes the organizer through some simple steps to do this.

 While this is a simple manner of creating the organizational documents, it is often advisable to add company specific provisions (such as restrictions on the right to amend the articles).
 The organizer can always prepare her own articles and upload it through the electronic system.